 Once you are at the top you can follow one of the marked trails that run through the National Park.
-August is a good month to do some of these itineraries, since the weather is nice and you will not find slippery floors because of the rain; instead, on your sides there will be leafy fir trees accompanying you along the way.
+August is a good month to do one of these itineraries, since the weather is nice and you will not find slippery grounds due to rain; on the other hand, at your sides there will be leafy fir trees accompanying you on the way.

-8. Embark on an adventure on the Dunajec river descent
+8. Embark on an adventure on the descent of the Dunajec River

 Fancy an adventure?
-August is the perfect month to embark on one and descend the Dunajec River, which is located in one of the most beautiful natural environments in Krakow.
-During the summer months the lush vegetation will accompany you during the 15 kilometers of the tour.
+August is the perfect month to embark on one and descend the Dunajec River, which is located in one of Krakow's most beautiful natural settings.
+During the summer months the lush vegetation will accompany you during the 15 kilometers that the route lasts.

 Besides being the border between Poland and its neighboring country, Slovakia, the Dunajec River is a beautiful landscape to navigate and to know the Pieniny Natural Park, one of the oldest in the world.
-During the itinerary you can admire the rock formations on the banks as you approach the castle of Niedzic, where legend has it that there is an Inca treasure.
+During the itinerary you can admire the rock formations on the banks as you approach the Niedzic Castle, where legend has it that there is an Inca treasure.

 Take advantage of this excursion not only to enjoy nature, but also to sunbathe on the deck of your boat.

-9. Cool off and take a swim in the Bagry Pond
+9. Refresh yourself and take a swim in the Bagry pond

 Krakow is a somewhat hot city in August.
 Temperatures are generally mild, but there may be days when it gets above 30 degrees.
 In that case, what better than going to the beach?
-You got me, Krakow doesn't have a beach, but it does have the Bagry Pond, which acts as a beach and you're going to love it.
+You got me, Krakow does not have a beach, but it does have the Bagry Pond, which acts as a beach and you will love it.

 10. Extend the last hours of the day on the banks of the Vistula River

-This place usually attracts many students, although going in August, when classes have not yet started, you will have more tranquility to lie on the grass or sit on one of the benches while you have a drink or a snack; a perfect plan if you go with children to Krakow as the little ones can play and move around at their leisure.
+This place usually attracts many students, although going in August, when classes have not yet started, you will have more tranquility to lie on the grass or sit on one of the benches while you drink or snack; a perfect plan if you go with children to Krakow as the little ones can play and move around freely.

 If you prefer to take a boat ride on the river, it is also a great option, plus you will have a nice view of the sunset.

-The month of August in Krakow leaves mild temperatures, between 16ºC and 29ºC, although some summer days in Krakow can exceed 31ºC.
+The month of August in Krakow brings mild temperatures, between 16ºC and 29ºC, although some summer days in Krakow can exceed 31ºC.
 On the other hand, rainfall is scarce, so you can visit the city without fear of ending up wet.
-If you are worried about the heat, don't be, as the higher temperatures are usually accompanied by more cloud cover so that the sun is not overwhelming.
+If you are worried about the heat, don't be, as the higher temperatures are usually accompanied by a greater cloudiness that makes the sun is not overwhelming.

 Another of the wonders of traveling in August is that daylight lasts long enough, from five in the morning until almost eight in the evening, so you will have enough time to visit Krakow.

-The number of tourists in Krakow in August
+The influx of tourists in Krakow during the month of August

-If you want to ensure your visit to very touristic sites such as Auschwitz, it is better to buy tickets in advance, although Krakow has many other attractions.
-In general, it is a city to stroll around, to get lost in its streets and to relax in its parks and green spaces, so I recommend you to visit them also to escape from those places that are more crowded.
+If you want to ensure your visit to very touristy places like Auschwitz, it is better to buy tickets in advance, although Krakow has many other attractions.
+In general, it is a city to walk around, to get lost in its streets and to relax in its parks and green spaces, so I recommend you to visit them also to escape from those places that are more crowded.